-- 1. The Board may require the employer of an electrical apprentice to provide information verifying the apprentice's record of employment and practical experience, including but not limited to a written attestation from the responsible master electrician verifying that the apprentice has been performing electrical work during any period the apprentice was not registered.
-Employers of apprentices shall cooperate with any request from the Board pursuant to this Rule and furnish such information or assistance as the Board may request. - 2.
+- A. Registration - 1.
+The Board may require the employer of an electrical apprentice to provide information verifying the apprentice's record of employment and practical experience, including but not limited to a written attestation from the responsible master electrician verifying that the apprentice has been performing electrical work during any period the apprentice was not registered.
+Employers of apprentices shall cooperate with any request from the Board may request. - 2.
 An individual that holds an active residential electrician's license and is working on a commercial job site must be registered as an apprentice. - 3.
-An employer who fails to timely register an apprentice within 30 days or less of employment as required by section 12-115-115(3)(a), C.R.S., and this Rule shall be subject to disciplinary action pursuant to section 12-115-122, C.R.S. - 4.
-An employer who fails to remove an apprentice from their company's registration within 30 days of termination of employment shall be subject to the same disciplinary action as Board Rule 1.6(A)(3) above. - B. Recordkeeping.
-Electrical Contractors shall maintain employment records or work reports for apprentices under their supervision in order to provide experience verification.
+An employer who fails to timely register an apprentice as required by section 12-115-115(3)(a), C.R.S., and this Rule shall be subject to disciplinary action pursuant to section 12-115-122, C.R.S. - 4.
+An employer who fails to remove an apprentice from their company's registration within 30 days of termination of employment shall be subject to the same disciplinary action as Board Rule 1.3(A)(3) above. - B. Recordkeeping.
+Electrical Contractors shall maintain employment records or work reports for their apprentices in order to provide experience verification.
 Such records or reports should accurately document the type of work by the number of hours and months the apprentice performed electrical work as defined by section 12-115-103, C.R.S., and should specifically reflect: - 1.
-Exact dates of employment;

-- 2. Number of hours and months of residential electrical experience; and, - 3.
-Number of hours and months of commercial, industrial, or substantially similar electrical experience. - C. Contractors shall provide such employment records indicated in Board Rule 1.6(B) above upon termination or resignation of an apprentice and/or upon request by the apprentice. - D. Exemption for Apprentice Required to Exam.
+Exact dates of employment; - 2.
+Number of hours and months of residential electrical experience; and, - 3.
+Number of hours and months of commercial, industrial, or substantially similar electrical experience. - C. Contractors shall provide such employment records indicated in Board Rule 1.3(B) above upon termination or resignation of an apprentice. - D. Contractors who did not provide information as indicated in Board Rule 1.3(B)(1) above, shall provide the information upon request from any apprentice formerly employed by that contractor. - E. Exemption for Apprentice Required to Exam.
 Apprentices seeking exemption to the requirements of section 12-115-115(4), C.R.S., must meet the following criteria established in accordance with section 12-115-115(4)(a)(II), C.R.S., which requires circumstances that justify the exemption. - 1.
 An apprentice deployed to serve in the United States Military in accordance with military orders may be granted exemption to the examination requirements of section 12-115-115(4), C.R.S. - a.
 Apprentice must meet the examination attempt requirements within the statute. - b.
-A request, including supporting evidence and documentation for Board consideration, must be submitted at least 15 days prior to deployment. - (1) Acceptable evidence of deployment include but may not be limited to the following documentation that must clearly state the date and length of deployment, and be issued by the United States Military. - (a) Copy of Deployment Orders; - (b) Report or letter from a senior officer; and/or - (c) Other military evidence of deployment. - (2) Special consideration of timely submission may be given with evidence of short notice deployment. - 2.
+A request, including supporting evidence and documentation for Board consideration, must be submitted at least 15 days prior to deployment.

+- (1) Acceptable evidence of deployment include but may not be limited to the following documentation that must clearly state the date and length of deployment, and be issued by the United States Military. - (a) Copy of Deployment Orders; - (b) Report or letter from a senior officer; and/or - (c) Other military evidence of deployment. - (2) Special consideration of timely submission may be given with evidence of short notice deployment. - 2.
 Exemption will be applied: - a.
 When calculating the years of apprentice registration that requires an examination per the statute; - b.
-For the actual time the apprentice is deployed and actively registered as an apprentice with the Board; and - So that times of deployment that may disadvantage the apprentice may not be counted.
+For the actual time the apprentice is deployed and actively registered as an apprentice with the Board; and - c.
+So that times of deployment that may disadvantage the apprentice may not be counted.

-1.7 APPLICATION FOR LICENSURE
+1.4 APPLICATION TO TEST FOR LICENSURE